oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 {:vspace}
 subject_token
-: REQUIRED Access token of the subject that will be used to call protected resource X in trust boundary B
+: REQUIRED Access token of the subject that will be used to call the protected resource in domain B

 requested_token_type
 : OPTIONAL according to {{RFC8693}}.
 In the context of this specification this parameter SHOULD NOT be used.
 See [Authorization grant type](#authorization-grant-type).